 Florence and Charles Quinn

 The first residents to live at 141 S. Carolwood Drive were Florence and Charles Quinn.
-As the widow of Alfred Letts Sr., the original developer of Holmby Hills, Mrs. Quinn was pivotal in the original vision of Owlwood.
-As an avid traveler, Mrs. Quinn was deeply influenced by the historic designs and stately architecture of Europe.
+As the widow of Alfred Letts Sr. and the original developer of Holmby Hills, Mrs. Quinn was pivotal in the original vision of Owlwood.
+An avid traveler, Mrs. Quinn was deeply influenced by the historic designs and stately architecture of Europe.
 When conceptualizing the overall design for Owlwood, she heavily incorporated European aesthetic and design throughout the home.
 The property was the largest private residence built in Los Angeles in 1936.

-Eight years later in 1944, the Texan entrepreneur, Joseph Drown, purchased 141 S. Carolwood Drive.
+Eight years later in 1944, Texan entrepreneur Joseph Drown purchased 141 S. Carolwood Drive.
 Drown only lived on the estate for two years before selling to 20th Century Fox founder, Joseph Schenck, and made no major changes to the property during his ownership.
 After the sale of Carolwood, Drown partnered with renowned architect Burton Schutt to create Hotel Bel Air.
 The five-star hotel’s richly ornate interior design was greatly reminiscent of Carolwood, which Drown’s contemporaries say was a clear influence.